boostercloud/docs-site/source/includes/_00-overview.md

     readonly lastActivity: Date,
   ) {}

-  @Projection(Chatroom, 'id')
+  @Projects(Chatroom, 'id')
   public static updateWithChatroom(chatroom: Chatroom, prev?: ChatroomActivity): ChatroomActivity {
     return new ChatroomActivity(chatroom.id, chatroom.lastActivity)
   }
 }
 ```

-Most of the time, you don't want to expose all of the data you are storing
+Most of the time, you don't want to expose all the data you are storing
 in your system.
 You might want to hide some parts, transform others.

-Also, you might want to combine some entities into one object so the
+Also, you might want to combine some entities into one object, so the
 client can read them more efficiently.

-Get your data delivered in the shape that you want, instantly to your
+Read models allow you to do all that.
+With them you can get your data delivered
-client.
-Booster will push the changes live, so you only have to focus
+in the shape that you want, instantly to your client.
+Booster will push the changes
-in rendering it or consuming in the way you require.
+live, so you only have to focus on consuming it in the way you require.

 ## GraphQL is hard?
 Who said that?